How I Made Obsidian University While Juggling A Full Time Course Load, 4 Clubs, And A Girlfriend

 Our Process

-After conducting 10+ client interviews with our audience, John Mavrick and I sat down to create an action map.
+We first assessed students problems through interviewing 10+ students in our audiences and talking to students at Cornell.
+Using our insights, we created an action map.
+This is a diagram which shows how you can achieve a goal through actions, rather than just knowledge regurgitation.
 We decided our business goal would be: increase students self-enjoyment of school by 20% and GPA by 5% over one semester.
 We highlighted skill gaps in orange.

-Using the action map we realized the three most important actions for students to be able to do in Obsidian was being able to follow the collect, connect, create process for notetaking and studying in Obsidian.
-This process would help students most closely with improving their GPA through more effective notetaking and studying.
+Using the action map we realized the three most important actions for students to be able to do in Obsidian was following the collect, connect, create process for notetaking and studying.
+This process would help students most closely with improving their GPA through improving their notetaking and studying.

-Action map finished we moved onto the design stage of ADDIE.
-John and I decided the best means to teach students these skills was through an online based video course with action items alongside lessons and a community discord to help keep students accountable.
+John and I decided the best means to teach students these skills was through an online based video course and a community discord.
 This is because our audience is largely online and geographically distant and the skills we needed to teach were visual in nature.
 There were also a number of mindsets we wanted to imbue that would help them enjoy school more which we believed would be more effectively pushed through video than solely writing.
+To improve application, we wanted to make the course inside Obsidian so students could implement their learnings instantly and directly.

-The outline went through a number of rounds of feedback as we sent it to our audiences through our email list.
-Here’s the rough course outline we came up with in the end:
+Knowing the medium of our course, we created a storyboard/outline which went through a number of rounds of feedback as we sent it to our audiences through our email list.
+Here’s the outline we came up with:

 Course Outline Toggle (No Need To Read Full Thing)